gilligan/gilligan.github.io/_posts/2018-12-30-post-christmas-advent-pt1.md

                          else go xs (Set.insert x s)
 ```

+Thanks to lazy evaluation we can just operate on the infinite list
+that we create in `buildSequence`.
+The manual recursion in `findRep`
+determines how much of the list needs to be evaluated -- which is
+as many elements as it takes to hit the first repetition.

 ## That's All Folks!

 This concludes my first post on this blog and in this series.
-My hope
+I hope
-is that it might be useful for people who are new to Haskell and are
+it might be useful for people who are new to Haskell and are
 looking for more than just a GitHub repository containing solutions.

-That
-being said there are a lot of great Haskell developers out there who
+That being said there are a lot of great Haskell developers out there who
 published all of their solutions so don't hesitate to look at them and
 learn from them.